 You have a large following, you’re selling out gigs and you’re starting to collect a solid amount of money from streams, but where do you look to next to start creating a better income?
 It’s time to approach sponsors and brands that you want to collaborate with.

 Start with your local area.
 Identify local brands that fit with your style, image and lifestyle.
 If you’re a surf rock band from Australia, perhaps you introduce yourself to your local surf shop.
 If you’re a large indie rock band from the UK, maybe you approach a clothing line, such as P&Co who have recently collaborated with The Hunna to release exclusive merchandise.

-Call people up and offer them something they cannot resist.
+Call people, email or DM on Instagram offering them something they cannot resist.
 Whether that is social media posts that will increase their following or wearing their clothing at gigs, which will grow their overall brand.
 Work with the brand to agree on a deal that works for both parties.

 Before you approach a company, look into who they already work with.
 For example, Jägermeister and Dr Martens work exclusive with rock bands so if you’re a pop duo, don’t embarrass yourself by contacting them.
-Similarly, find a brand that are at an equivalent level to yourself.
-If you’re only just reaching the 5,000 stream mark and you have less than 3,000 Facebook likes, the chances of Coca Cola giving you a $1mil brand partnership deal are very slim!
+Similarly, find a brand that is at an equivalent level to yourself.
+If you’re only just reaching the 5,000 stream mark and you have less than 3,000 Facebook likes, then the chances of Coca Cola giving you a $1 million brand partnership deal is very slim!

 Writing a pitch to a potential sponsor is similar to pitching to blogs, radio stations and Spotify playlists, you need to sell yourself.
 Use parts of your current press release, bio, social media and Spotify statistics to persuade them you’re worth investing in.

 7. CREATE VALUE